tfcp68/yantrix/docs/syntax/140_functions.md

 * `Transformers` &mdash; are `Functions` that project one data space to another, like mapping between `Payload`, `Context`, `Event Meta` or primitive types.

+## Function definition

+A `Function` can be defined "inline" at default diagram node or as an injection to Codegen:

 ## Polymorphism

 `Functions` can implement parameter polymorphism, i.e. they can declare several similar signatures operating different